kwkou/815/includes/tshootguide.md

     used for tracing.

-[Messaging Exceptions] provides an overview of exceptions that users of the Service Bus client libraries for .NET might encounter, along with recommendations about how to handle each type of exception.
+[Messaging Exceptions] provides an overview of exceptions that users of the 服务总线 client libraries for .NET might encounter, along with recommendations about how to handle each type of exception.
 Because the client libraries for .NET align closely to the structure of the Service Bus libraries for other languages, this guidance may be useful even if